supervisely/developer-portal/getting-started/supervisely-annotation-format/project-structure.md

 **Project Folder**

 On the top level we have Project folders, these are the elements visible on the main Supervisely dashboard.
-Inside them they can contain only Datasets and Poject Meta information, all other data has to be stored a level below in a Dataset.
-All datasets within a project have to contain content of the same cathegory.
+Inside them, they can contain only Datasets and Project Meta information, all other data has to be stored a level below in a Dataset.
+All datasets within a project have to contain content of the same category.

 **Project Meta**

 Project Meta contains the essential information about the project - Classes and Tags.
-These are defined project-wide and can be used for labeling in every dataset inside the current roject.
+These are defined project-wide and can be used for labeling in every dataset inside the current project.

 **Datasets**